Advanced search

 Amisulpride binds selectively with a high affinity to human dopaminergic D2/D3 receptor subtypes whereas it is devoid of affinity for D1, D4 and D5 receptor subtypes.

-Unlike classical and atypical neuroleptics, amisulpride has no affinity for serotonin, adrenergic, histamine H1 and cholinergic receptors.
+Unlike classical and atypical neuroleptics, amisulpride has no affinity for serotonin, SMPC_40894_image1_1.png -adrenergic, histamine H1 and cholinergic receptors.
 In addition, amisulpride does not bind to sigma sites.

-In animal studies, at high doses, amisulpride blocks dopamine receptors located in the limbic structures in preference to those in the striatum.
+In animals, at high doses it blocks post-synaptic D2 receptors located in the limbic structures in preference to those in the striatum.

 5.2 Pharmacokinetic properties